Logo of the The Poor Swiss

 If you use the FEYKV5 code, you will receive 25 CHF in fee credit.
 Only for Swiss residents.

 Finpension did it again!
 Their new service, Finpension Invest, is again an excellent service.
-They offer a very nice set of features, excellent portfolios and top of the line fees.
+They offer a very nice set of features, excellent portfolios, and top-of-the-line fees.

 This service offers very innovative features, such as the wonderful tax withholding support for US dividends.
 Now that I see this, I wonder why no other service went through this before.
 This really shows that Finpension is willing to go one step further to provide exceptional service.

-Seeing all these features and fees together, I now believe that Finpension Invest is the new best Robo-advisor available.
+Seeing all these features and fees together, I now believe that Finpension Invest is the new best robo-advisor available.

-For transparency, I must mention that I am not using a Robo-advisor myself.
+For transparency, I must mention that I am not using a robo-advisor myself.
 I am investing directly through a broker account.
-If you have the knowledge and the willingness to do so, investing by yourself with a great broker will be cheaper than investing through a Robo-advisor.
+If you have the knowledge and the willingness to do so, investing by yourself with a great broker will be cheaper than investing through a robo-advisor.

 What about you?
 What do you think about Finpension Invest?